devsim/devsim/README.md

 ## Introduction:
 **DEVSIM** - TCAD Device Simulator

 **DEVSIM** is a tool for TCAD Device Simulation, using finite volume methods.
-The source code is provided by Devsim LLC.
+The source code is provided by DEVSIM LLC.

 ## Website: